PRESS DIGEST- New York Times business news - June 19

-June 19 The following are the top stories on the New York Times business pages.
+June 19 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - YouTube has struggled for years with videos that promote offensive viewpoints but do not necessarily violate the company's guidelines for removal.
 Now it is taking a new approach: Bury them. nyti.ms/2rLtN1n